If you’re here you might have a lot of questions on the small house movement. That’s normal. Some common questions you might have, include…

 How Living Small is Really About Living Big

-It sounds funny, doesn’t it?
-But if you let it sink in for a moment it’ll make sense because what I’m saying is that the tiny house movement is about downsizing for a purpose.
+Funny, right?
+But if you let it sink in for a moment it’ll make sense because what I’m saying is that the tiny house movement is about downsizing for a purpose (your purpose).

 It’s about getting rid of our unwanted stuff, yes.